-Doctor & Professor Sam Cavney, George Baker & Ray Beamer
+Doctor & Professor Sam Cavney, George Baker, Ray Beamer and Bob Scott

 Between the demolished Long Beach Hotel and the HARP Gun are 3 Cairns built in memory of Sam, Ray and George.
 For many years I have walked past and wondered who these three men were.